 JUSTICE

-Nunavut Resident (non-public servant) or non- Nunavut resident.
-List all departmental/Corporation positions currently filled on a contract basis.
+List all departmental/Corporation positionsNunavut Resident (non-public servant) or non- Nunavut resident.

 0 0

 While the Department does on occasion hire consultants and legal contractors to undertake specific work, we are not filling any PYs with non resident contractors.